SergeyVlSorokin/NewEraProgramingIdeas/README.md

 ### Future is a group of specialized agents working together?
 - one generates code, another checks "what function arguments should be, of what type and in what order".
 What kind of questions to we ask ourselfs when we do programming?

+### RAG for used libraries
+- provide better context v.r.t. libraries used in development.
+- solve problems with documentation missing/underrepresented in LLM pretrain data